youngzyx/Survival-Analysis-and-Prediction/README.md

+## Prelude:

-As part of our coursework at USF, we are supposed to complete nine months'practicum.
+As part of our coursework at USF, we are supposed to complete nine month's practicum.
 We were always interested in applying Deep Learning to solve problems in the healthcare space which led me to our internship at UCSF.

 ### Project 1 Survival Analysis: